-Because vendors, providers and payers may not realize that they would be in compliance with the HIPAA regulation by converting a FHIR transaction to an X12 transaction, the CMS HIO is concerned that the HIPAA regulation requiring payers to accept 278 transactions have caused:
+Because vendors, providers and payers may not realize that they would be in compliance with the HIPAA regulation by converting a FHIR transaction to an X12 transaction, the CMS HIO is concerned that the HIPAA regulation requiring payers to accept 278 transactions may have caused:

-- 1. Vendors and providers may perceive that they are prohibited from adopting the new FHIRbased transaction for submitting a PA request, and - 2.
-Payers to perceive that they are not permitted to receive or respond to the new FHIRbased PA request transactions.
+- 1. Vendors and providers to perceive that they are prohibited from adopting the new FHIR-based transaction for submitting a PA request, and - 2.
+Payers to perceive that they are not permitted to receive or respond to the new FHIR-based PA request transactions.